 “ILA” means this Interim Letter Agreement and all exhibits, attachments or any revision, modification or change to such ILA, or any of the exhibits or attachments.

-“Incentive Fee” means forty percent (40%) of the savings and of the net profit from external sales of the Cities’ natural gas resources calculated in accordance with Exhibit A.
+“Incentive Fee” means forty percent (40%) of the savings and of the net profit from external sales of the Cities’ natural gas resources and the purchase of on-peak Energy, ascalculated in accordance with Exhibit A.

-“Market Price” is the price agreed by the parties to be paid by EPMI in any EPMI Transaction.
+“Market Price” is the price agreed by the parties to be paid by EPMI in any EPMI Transaction for the sale of Energy to third parties, or the amount to be paid to EPMI for the sale of Energy to the Cities and/or MDEA .

 “MWh” means megawatt hour.